janbodnar/Python-Skolenie/operators.md

 ## Boolean operators

-In Python, we have and, or and not boolean operators.
-With boolean operators we perform
+In Python, we have the `and`, `or`, and `not` boolean operators.
+With boolean operators
-logical operations.
-These are most often used with `if` and `while` keywords.
+we perform logical operations.
+These are most often used with the `if` and `while` keywords.

 ```python
 # andop.py